-This Recipe For Salmon Cakes is a Dinner Winner
+This Recipe For Salmon Cakes Is A Dinner Winner

 If you’ve made it here, you’re probably looking for a recipe for salmon cakes made with fresh (not canned) salmon.

-On my way to developing some of the internet’s top salmon recipes (like creamy salmon pasta and salmon pesto pasta), I ended up with a lot of leftover, cooked, fresh salmon.
+You’re in the right place.
+On our way to developing some of the internet’s top salmon recipes (like Creamy Salmon Pasta and Honey Glazed Salmon), we ended up with a lot of leftover, cooked, fresh salmon.

-I experimented with recipes for fresh salmon cakes for years before landing on the one below.
+We experimented with recipes for fresh salmon cakes for years before landing on the one below.
 It has the exact right amount of finely chopped veggies, and lots of savory seasonings in the form of Old Bay, soy sauce and ground mustard.

-It’s flavorful yet mild enough for kids, and it’s the #1 best thing to do with leftover cooked salmon.
+It’s flavorful, yet mild enough for kids, and it’s the #1 best thing to do with leftover cooked salmon.

 • They’re super versatile.
 Enjoy them as a main dish, as an appetizer or even on a bun as a sandwich.